chplusink/reuters-medal-widget/README.md

   <li>axios: For simplifying AJAX requests</li>
 </ul>

-<h2 align="center">Usage</h2>
+<h2>Implementation</h2>
+Dev build included in dist folder of repo so reader doesn't need to build on their own.

-Place the following code wherever you want to render the widget
+Place the following code wherever you want to render the widget:

 ```
 <div id="medal-widget"></div>